HelenHelene/eportfolio/ISM/ISM_Unit03.md

 # Unit 3: Introduction to Threat Modelling and Management

-Welcome to Week 3 where we will discuss various approaches to Threat Modelling.
-We will discuss a number of popular approaches including STRIDE and DREAD, Attack Trees and hybrid models such as the Process for Attack Simulation and Threat Analysis (PASTA).
-We will also introduce some guides and cookbooks that can be used to help in selecting which framework to use.
+In Unit 3, we explored various approaches to threat modelling, including STRIDE, DREAD, Attack Trees, and hybrid models like the Process for Attack Simulation and Threat Analysis (PASTA).
+We also discussed the differences between threats and vulnerabilities and reviewed several guides and cookbooks to aid in selecting appropriate threat modelling frameworks.

-This week we shall:
- - Discuss the difference between threats and vulnerabilities.
- - Review a number of threat modelling techniques.
- - Discuss a number of guides and cookbooks to help with threat modelling.

-On completion of this week, you will be able to:
+### Learning Outcomes
+This unit was essential in introducing the differences between threats and vulnerabilities and presenting various threat modelling and management tools.
+By the end of this unit, I achieved the following learning outcomes:
- - Describe a number of threat modelling techniques.
+ - Technique Description: I can describe multiple threat modelling techniques.
- - Advise which technique should be used in specific situations.
+ - Technique Selection: I can advise on which technique should be used in specific situations.
- - Discuss when techniques should be combined in a hybrid model.
+ - Hybrid Models: I understand when techniques should be combined into a hybrid model.
-This week introduces students to the differences between threats and vulnerabilities and introduces a number of threat modelling and management tools.

 ### Artefacts and Collaborative Discussion
 As part of my e-portfolio, I completed the assigned exercise.